INSTERSTATE ACELA DELIVERS PROMISE DESPITE COMPROMISE

 * Boston-Providence-New Haven-New Rochelle-New York City

-In 1977-81, President Carter’s USDOT allocated a few hundred million dollars to begin building overpasses that would eliminate all roadway crossings over Amtrak railway between NYC and Washington.
+In 1977-81, President Carter’s USDOT allocated a few hundred million dollars to begin building overpasses that would eliminate all roadway crossings over 226 miles of passenger railway between NYC and Washington.
 Presidents Reagan and Bush I were not keen about funding anything that would help Amtrak.
 Nevertheless, Carter’s funding allowed Washington-NYC railway segment had all road crossings eliminated, fenced-off tracks, station platforms level with train floors, and overhead electrical wires, called “catenaries”, permitted Amtrak Metroliner trains to reach 125 mph top speed.

 By comparison, world-class French, Japanese and Italian HSR service eliminated Slow Zones to reach 186 mph and average 135-140 mph in the 1990s.